5e/streamdeck-hwinfo-plugin/README.md

 ## Current known issues

 - Enabling HWiNFO gadget on two sensors with the exact same name (very unlikely scenario) may cause issues of the Stream Deck plugin showing the wrong value.
+A temporary fix to this is to rename the sensor name in HWiNFO (right click on sensor and press rename) and then re-select the correct sensor in the settings of the plugin.